Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

-When it comes to applying for the job you want, having your CV looking and reading sharp can often mean the difference of securing an interview or not at all; but how do you do this you ask?
+When it comes to applying for the job you want, having your CV looking and reading sharp can often mean the difference between securing an interview or not at all; but how do you do this, you ask?

 In light of stripping this process down.
 Let’s talk fonts, resume templates and mapping out how you want your CV to look.
-I highly recommend Canva & Visual CV for basic, yet impactful templates that integrate with Google Drive and have an array of options to choose from.
-Once you’ve done that, you’ll want to choose a font that is easy on the eye and is effortless to read.
-There are a whole heap of fonts that look and read nicely (it’s up to you really and what you like), but a personal favourite of mine is ‘Calibri’ in size 11.
+We highly recommend Canva & Visual CV for basic, yet impactful templates that integrate with Google Drive and have an array of options to choose from.
+Once you’ve done that, you’ll want to choose a font that is easy on the eye and effortless to read.
+There are a whole heap of fonts that look and read nicely (it’s up to you really and what you like), but a favoured is ‘Calibri’ in size 11.
 It’s a basic Microsoft font that just seems to work.